guy-black/teh/README.md

   - If you know how to Haskell and have ideas on how to implement and could at least give me a nudge in the right direction I'd be HUGELY greatful
   - Everything else on this list I do feel like I could implement and is more of a roadmap of stuff to do when I get back around to this.

+- adjustable out of bounds Insert bahavior
+  - right now if you run something like `teh -t hi 'w ins ho 8'` no change will occur.
+This is to make all behavior any edit does very explicit and unambiguous;
+    - if you're gonna insert text at an index greater than the length of the text you want to insert it in you must explicitly lengthen the text first
+  - however I can see how that can be annoying in some cases so I want to add a flag to let you adjust the behavior when inserting text outside of the bounds of the text being edited 3 options I can see are:
+    - ignore: the current behavior of just ignore the change
+    - end: just tack the text on at the end, making the above example equivalent to `teh -t hi 'w ins ho 2'`
+    - pad: pad the end of the text with white space until it is long enough to make the insert inbounds converting the previous example to `teh -t hi 'w ins "      " -1 ins ho 8'`
+      - maybe also allow a configurable text to pad the text out with
+  - this could also be a way to deal with outofbounds issues when I implement the `reverse` and `swap` changes mentioned below

 - `--show-macros` to visually indicate a macro is overridden
   - when you run `teh --show-macros` it shows parsed macros from lowest priority to the highest priority
   - ex. if you have two different macros with the same label the one that will take precedence is the one that gets printed last